 We are a global precision therapy company that is inventing life-changing medicines for people with cancer and blood disorders.
 Applying an approach that is both precise and agile, we create therapies that selectively target genetic drivers, with the goal of staying one step ahead across stages of disease.
 Since 2011, we have leveraged our research platform, including expertise in molecular targeting and world-class drug design capabilities, to rapidly and reproducibly translate science into a broad pipeline of precision therapies.
-Today, we are delivering our approved medicines, AYVAKIT®/AYVAKYT® (avapritinib) and GAVRETO® (pralsetinib), to patients in the U.S. and Europe, and we are globally advancing multiple programs for systemic mastocytosis (SM), lung cancer and other genomically defined cancers, and cancer immunotherapy.
+We have brought our approved medicines, AYVAKIT®/AYVAKYT® (avapritinib) and GAVRETO® (pralsetinib), to patients in the U.S. and Europe, and we are globally advancing multiple programs for mast cell disorders, including systemic mastocytosis, or SM, EGFR-mutant lung cancer and CDK2-vulnerable breast and other cancers.

 Our drug discovery approach combines our biological insights with our proprietary compound library and chemistry expertise to design highly selective and potent precision therapies, with the goal of delivering significant and durable clinical benefit to patients based on the genetic driver of their disease.
 This uniquely targeted, scalable approach is designed to empower the rapid design and development of new treatments and increase the likelihood of success.
-In addition, our business model integrates our research engine with robust clinical development and commercial capabilities in oncology and hematology to create a cycle of innovation.
+In addition, our business model integrates our research engine with robust clinical development and commercial capabilities in oncology, hematology, and allergy and immunology to create a cycle of innovation.

-Systemic Mastocytosis and other Mast Cell Disorders - AYVAKIT® / AYVAKYT® (avapritinib) and BLU-263
+Systemic Mastocytosis and other Mast Cell Disorders - AYVAKIT® / AYVAKYT® (avapritinib) and Elenestinib (BLU-263)